ant-design/pro-editor/docs/guide/data-management.en-US.md

 };
 ```

-If there are multiple slices in the future, simply aggregate and export the corresponding state in the same way.
+If later expanded to multiple slices, simply aggregate and export the corresponding state in the same way.

 #### selectors